Institute for Astronomy

 PhD studentships at the IfA

-Each year the IfA admits a new cohort of ~10 PhD students from around the UK and the world.
-We will soon be accepting applications for admission in September 2024.
-In order for your application to be given full consideration for one of our funded places, it must be received by the deadline of 8th January 2024.
+Each year, the IfA admits a cohort of ~10 PhD students from around the UK and the world.
+In order for your application to be given full consideration for one of our funded places, it must be received by the deadline of 6th January 2025 (except for Bell Burnell GSF funding, which is due 10th December 2024).

 How to Apply